 The disadvantage of using an inter-step strategy alone is that it takes several steps before the system adjusts to changing terrain.

 Because the Elan Foot already uses a within-step strategy and it already maintains dorsiflexion during the swing phase to improve toe clearance (i.e. it keeps the toes pointed up), we’re not sure why it also uses an inter-step strategy.
 We have submitted this question to Blatchford but they have so far declined to answer.

 Blatchford does not disclose details about the Elan Foot’s sensors and microprocessor(s).

 All we know is that the Elan Foot uses a “network of sensors” to continuously monitor the user’s position and movement.
-We suspect that this includes accelerometer and gyroscope data, and have asked Blatchford for clarification, but, again, they have declined to respond.
+We suspect that this includes accelerometer and gyroscope data, and have asked Blatchford for clarification but they have declined to respond.

 Note Blatchford’s emphasis on the level of resistance applied to both dorsiflexion and plantar flexion in these diagrams.
-The ankle’s angle of rotation is mentioned only with respect to swing clearance.
+The ankle’s angle of rotation is mentioned only for swing clearance.

 - improved shock absorption;